Atherton Whiskey: The J. M. Atherton Company (1867–1899)

+Mellwood and BF Mattingly Distilleries and until they began bottling in bond.
+At the same time they successfully marketed their own numerous brands.

 List of whiskey brands produced by J. M. Atherton & Co

 By the end of 1881, the company had on its books orders of 55,000 barrels of its several brands.

-In 1882 The J. M. Atherton Company headquarters moved to Whiskey Row, Louisville on 125 W Main St. This historic area of the city is now referred to as West Main District, Louisville.
-As the founders’ interests moved on into the real estate business, his son Peter Lee Atherton, took over the management of all distillery operations, as vice president.
+In 1882, The J. M. Atherton Company headquarters moved to Whiskey Row, Louisville on 125 W Main St. This historic area of the city is now referred to as West Main District, Louisville.
+As the founders' interests moved on into the real estate business, his son Peter Lee Atherton, took over the management of all distillery operations, as vice president.

 During this time the company portfolio included a total of four distilleries within LaRue County, making them the largest product of Bourbon by volume in the United States.

 John M Atherton was a leader in the Kentucky distilling industry, active within the Distillers and Cattle Feeders' Trust.
-Known as the “Whiskey Trust”, it started to receive scrutiny from politicians at a national level.
+Known as the "Whiskey Trust", it started to receive scrutiny from politicians at a national level.
 A congressional committee was set up, and headed by William Windom.
 John M Atherton testified before Congress about issues involving taxation and the bonding period for whiskey.
 On July 27, 1888, he provided congressmen an insight into many aspects of the distilling industry and the Whiskey Trust.